 - Helps gain competitive advantage in the marketplace: By building strong relationships with key accounts, KAM provides a strategic advantage to businesses over their competitors, which leads to superior financial performance.

-- Increases lifetime customer value: The more value you show to your customer, the more they’re willing to invest in your relationship.
+- Increases lifetime customer value: The more value you show to your customers, the more they’re willing to invest in your relationship.

-- Builds better customer relationships: By getting to know your customer’s you’ll build better relationships, allowing you to meet their needs and solve their problems with ease – creating a cycle of trust.
+- Builds better customer relationships: By getting to know your customers, you’ll build trust and better relationships, allowing you to meet their needs and solve their problems easily.

 What Does a Key Account Manager Do?

 Some business accounts will always be more valuable than others.
-Most organisations usually use a Key Account Manager (KAM) to manage these accounts.
-They’re skilful, personable individuals who ensure key customers stay loyal to your business.
+Most organizations usually use a Key Account Manager (KAM) to manage these accounts.
+They’re skillful, personable individuals who ensure key customers stay loyal to your business.

-A typical Key Account Managers’ role is to build long-term relationships with valuable accounts.
-As well as turning buyers into business partners.
+A typical Key Account Manager’s role is to build long-term relationships with valuable accounts and turn buyers into business partners.
 They keep top customers by nurturing relationships over time, usually by providing dedicated resources, unique offers, and periodic meetings.

 Over time, they become strategic advisors to the customer.
 Working to discover new opportunities to work together for mutual benefit.

-But, Key Account Managers aren’t only responsible for sales.
+But, they are not only responsible for sales.
 They’re also for planning and managing the entire relationship between the company and customers.
 Key account management is a more profitable investment than chasing new sales when done well.
-As a result, Key Account Managers are often one of the company’s most valuable investments.
-Hence, why their compensation often reflects this.

 Also read: A Guide To The Key Account Planning Process

-Aside from the blanket definition, account managers must fulfil several roles to keep and grow key accounts.
+Aside from the blanket definition, account managers must fulfill several roles to keep and grow key accounts.
 Below are examples of the roles they need to play for successful key account management:

-- 2. Relationship Leader: Successful KAMs are also relationship leaders who create and strengthen relationships while also helping to defend against competitor intrusions.
+2. Relationship Leader: Successful KAMs are relationship leaders who create and strengthen relationships while helping defend against competitor intrusions.

-- 4. Collaborators: Internal team builders that create bridges of trust and help to involve the right people at the right time to produce the most favourable outcome.
+4. Collaborators: Internal team builders that create bridges of trust and help to involve the right people at the right time to produce the most favorable outcome.

-- 6. Project Manager: Organising the process of capturing revenue from the account by getting the necessary resources in place, formulating an account plan alongside tracking actions and their outcomes.
+6. Project Manager: Organising the process of capturing revenue from the account by getting the necessary resources in place and formulating an account plan alongside tracking actions and their outcomes.

-If you are going to be a successful key account manager, it’s important to be knowledgeable, efficient, and a great communicator.
-Here are the 9 attributes you should have in order to be successful in this role.
+To be a successful key account manager, it’s important to be knowledgeable, efficient, and a great communicator.
+Here are the 9 attributes you should have to succeed in this role.

 1. Expert Communication Skills

-The top skill any key account must have is excellent communication abilities.
-So if you’re an expert communicator, you will make a great key account manager.
+The top soft skill any key account must have is excellent communication abilities.
+So, if you’re an expert communicator, you will make a great key account manager.
 Anyone in this sales role needs to have a knack for verbal and non-verbal communication to interpret how the conversation is going.

-Key account managers must also be comfortable addressing the c-suite and be confident in their company and demeanour, as they often work directly with other business executives.
+They must also be comfortable addressing the C-suite and be confident in their company and demeanor, as they often work directly with other business executives.
 Moreover, because Key Account Management is a process that doesn’t just include sales, KAMs will have to liaise with other departments to meet customer expectations across the board.

-If your confidence or communication skills are lacking, it’s a good idea to improve them to be a successful key account manager.
+If your confidence or communication skills are lacking, it’s a good idea to improve them to succeed.

 2. Market Expertise